-Ampere announces latest chip with a 128 core processor – TechCrunch
+Ampere announces latest chip with a 128-core processor – TechCrunch

-In the chip game, more is usually better and to that end, Ampere announced the next chip on its product roadmap today, the Altra Max, a 128 core processor, the company says is designed specifically to handle cloud native, containerized workloads.
+In the chip game, more is usually better, and to that end, Ampere announced the next chip on its product roadmap today, the Altra Max, a 128-core processor the company says is designed specifically to handle cloud-native, containerized workloads.

-What’s more, the company has designed the chip, so that it will fit in the same slot as their 80 core product announced last year (and in production now).
-That means that engineers can use the same slot when designing for the new chip, which saves engineering time and eases production, says Jeff Wittich, vp of products at the company,
+What’s more, the company has designed the chip so that it will fit in the same slot as their 80-core product announced last year (and in production now).
+That means that engineers can use the same slot when designing for the new chip, which saves engineering time and eases production, says Jeff Wittich, VP of products at the company.

 Wittich says that his company is working with manufacturers today to make sure they can build for all of the requirements for the more powerful chip.
-“The reason we’re talking about it now, versus waiting until Q4 when we’ve got samples going out the door is because it’s socket compatible, so the same platforms that the Altra 80 core go into, this 128 core product can go into,” he said.
+“The reason we’re talking about it now, versus waiting until Q4 when we’ve got samples going out the door is because it’s socket compatible, so the same platforms that the Altra 80 core go into, this 128-core product can go into,” he said.

 He says that containerized workloads, video encoding, large scale out databases and machine learning inference will all benefit from having these additional cores.

-While he wouldn’t comment on any additional funding, the company has raised $40 million, according to Crunchbase data, and Wittich says they have enough funding to to into high-volume production later this year on their existing products.
+While he wouldn’t comment on any additional funding, the company has raised $40 million, according to Crunchbase data, and Wittich says they have enough funding to go into high-volume production on their existing products later this year.

 Like everyone, the company has faced challenges keeping a consistent supply chain throughout the pandemic, but when it started to hit in Asia at the beginning of this year, the company set a plan in motion to find backup suppliers for the parts they would need should they run into pandemic-related shortages.
 He says that it took a lot of work, planning and coordination, but they feel confident at this point in being able to deliver their products in spite of the uncertainty that exists.